 The warranty is usually divided into parts warranty and frames warranty, which vary from the price.

 But it is always advisable to choose a functional trainer with at least a 2-year warranty.
-If this could not be met, you should think over again.
+If this could not be met, you should think it over again.

 In short, you should make your decision on whether to purchase a budget machine with a lower warranty to save up money or go with a longer warranty.